AdobeDocs/experience-manager-64.en/help/communities/sites.md

 On the Basic Info panel, a name, description and whether the template is enabled or disabled are configured:

-* **Community Site Template Name **
+* **Community Site Template Name**
-  the template name id
+  The template name id

-* **Community Site Template Description** the template description
+* **Community Site Template Description**
+  The template description

 * **Disabled/Enabled**
-  a toggle switch controlling whether the template is referenceable
+  A toggle switch controlling whether the template is referenceable

 ### Thumbnail {#thumbnail}